 There really isn’t any difference.
-A weather balloon is a type of high-altitude balloon that simply carries meteorological sensors high into the atmosphere.
+A weather balloon is a type of high-altitude balloon that only carries meteorological sensors high into the atmosphere.
 You can send up a high-altitude balloon without meteorological sensors, of course.
 In that case, you would just call it a high-altitude balloon and not a weather balloon.

 The balloons that we use are made out of a stretchy material called latex.

-When we launch, the balloon is usually about 8 feet wide.
-However, as it rises high into the atmosphere it expands to about 25-30 feet wide (larger than a small school bus!) before it finally pops.
+When we launch, the balloon is usually about 8–10 feet wide.
+However, as it rises high into the atmosphere it expands to about 30 feet wide (larger than a small school bus!) before it finally pops.

-The weather balloons we use can reach heights of over 100,000 feet (19 miles!) above sea level, where the air pressure is about 100 times lower than it is at sea level.
+The weather balloons we use can reach heights of over 100,000 feet (19 miles) above sea level, where the air pressure is about 100 times lower than it is at sea level.
 This is well into the stratosphere, the next layer of the atmosphere above us.
-Currently, the highest balloon we have launched in Wyoming went up to over 110,000 feet.
+Currently, the highest balloon we have launched in Wyoming went up to over 107,000 feet.
 However, this is well below the world record of 173,000 feet set in 2002 in Japan.

-This depends mostly on how strong the winds are high in the atmosphere in a region we call the jet stream.
+This depends mostly on how strong the winds are high in the atmosphere in a region called the jet stream.
 During the summer, the winds in the jet stream are usually pretty weak, so a weather balloon might land only 20–30 miles away, perhaps even closer.
 In winter, the jet stream can sometimes be very strong and carry balloons as far as 100 miles away or more!

 Eventually, the balloon reaches the limit to how much it can expand and it pops (or bursts, as we like to say).
 Once this happens, the payload no longer has anything to carry it upward and therefore begins to fall back to earth.

 All of us have oils in our skin that help keep our skin moist.
 Our hands are especially oily.
 If someone were to touch the balloon’s thin, stretchy latex with their bare hands, they would get a little bit of that oil on the balloon.
-This is no big deal at first, but as the balloon rises through a part of the atmosphere with temperatures below freezing, the oil they left on the balloon will freeze and prevent that part of the balloon from expanding any further.
+This is no big deal at first, but as the balloon rises through a part of the atmosphere where the temperatures fall below freezing, the oil on the balloon will freeze and prevent that part of the balloon from expanding any further.
 The rest of the balloon, however, will continue to expand, causing the balloon to eventually take on an irregular shape.
 This could cause the balloon to burst earlier, and at a lower altitude, than it is supposed to.
 To prevent this, we try to always wear gloves on our hands whenever we have to touch the balloon.

-The SatCom, or Satellite Communication device, is a GPS tracking unit that is also equipped with meteorological sensors and a number of other bells and whistles.
-It can also calculate the wind speed and direction based on changes in its GPS position over time, assuming of course that the entire payload is moving with the wind.
+The SatCom, or Satellite Communication device, is a GPS flight computer that is equipped with a suite of sensors.
+The GPS sensor can determine the SatCom’s latitude, longitude, and altitude above sea level.
+The meteorological sensors can measure temperature, air pressure, and humidity.
+An onboard accelerometer and gyroscope can measure acceleration and spin rate, respectively.
+The SatCom can also calculate the wind speed and wind direction based on changes in its GPS position over time, assuming of course that the entire balloon payload is moving with the wind.
 The SatCom is designed and maintained by Stratostar, an education company also focused on high-altitude ballooning and K-12 science outreach.

 At this time we do not have specific details on the sensors or how they function.
 It has been our experience that the air pressure sensor provides the most accurate and consistent measurements.
-The temperature sensor measurements are often 20-25°F too warm, especially higher in the atmosphere where actual temperatures are –60°F or lower.
+The temperature sensor measurements are often at least 25°F too warm, especially higher in the atmosphere where actual temperatures are –60°F or lower.
 However, they are often more accurate near the ground and when not in direct sunlight.
 It seems that the humidity sensor measurements also tend to be a bit lower than they should be, although accurate humidity measurements are notoriously difficult to obtain.